Collect-Africa/collect-widget-android/readme.md

 ## Before getting started

-- Retrieve your Client Public API Keys.
+- Retrieve your Client Public API Keys from  [here](https://app.collect.africa).
 - Create a sandbox customer, so you can get connecting immediately.